yuna0x0/hackmd-mcp/README.md

 - `HACKMD_API_TOKEN`: HackMD API Token (Required for all operations)
 - `HACKMD_API_URL`: (Optional) HackMD API URL (Defaults to https://api.hackmd.io/v1)

+Environment variables applied only for the HTTP transport server:
+- `ALLOWED_HACKMD_API_URLS`: (Optional) A comma-separated list of allowed HackMD API URLs.
+The server will reject requests if the provide HackMD API URL is not in this list.
+If not set, only the default URL (https://api.hackmd.io/v1) is allowed.

 > [!CAUTION]
 > If you are hosting the HTTP transport server with token pre-configured, you should protect your endpoint and implement authentication before allowing users to access it.
 Otherwise, anyone can access your MCP server while using your HackMD token.